A few more tips and tricks for you…

 Now that being said, please don’t try this at home.
 Matching typefaces is tricky and one false move will make your formal invitation look tackier than a snakeskin bikini.
 Pretty please leave this one up to the professionals.

 We adore these letterpress designs and it turns out you do too!
-The middle one caught so many eyes last season.
+The middle one in particular gets so much attention in the studios.

 “Trust me when I say, legible is always best when it comes to your guests’ addresses”